tomzx/blog.tomrochette.com-content/agi/books/brian-christian-algorithms-to-live-by-the-computer-science-of-human-decisions/article.md

 * The problem isn't that we're always connected; we're not.
 The problem is that we're always buffered
 * We used to reject; now we defer

+## 11 Game Theory
+### Reaching Equilibrium
+* The mathematician John Nash proved in 1951 that every two-player game has at least one equilibrium

+### Dominant Strategies, for Better or Worse
+* The price of anarchy measures the gap between cooperation (a centrally designed or coordinated solution) and competition (where each participant is independently trying to maximize the outcome for themselves)

 # See also

 # References